lohithmunakala/Group-Classification/README.md

 ## Approach and the way I've solved this problem
 ### Input Images
 I collected the data from Bing as the source for the images.
-Using bing_image_downloader, the required files ie. pictures of toddlers, teenagers and adults were downloaded and saved into the input folder.
+Using a library called as  bing_image_downloader, the required files ie. pictures of toddlers, teenagers and adults were downloaded and saved into the input folder.
 ### Feature Engineering
 The images were resized into 224,224,3 and were augmented so that the number of images increases.
 The labels were processed and labels were created for each class.
 ### Training the Model